rust-lang/book/src/ch05-03-method-syntax.md

 }
 ```

-Notice now that `*self` has own permissions.
-We are allowed to copy out of it, or call a `self` method like `max` on it.
+Notice that unlike before, `*self` now has own permissions.
+We are allowed to call an owned-self method like `max`.

 You might wonder: why doesn't Rust automatically derive `Copy` for `Rectangle`?
-Rust chooses not to for stability across API changes.
-If the author of the `Rectangle` type decided to add a `name: String` field, then all client code that relies on `Rectangle` being `Copy` would suddenly break.
+Rust does not auto-derive `Copy` for stability across API changes.
+If the author of the `Rectangle` type decided to add a `name: String` field, then all client code that relies on `Rectangle` being `Copy` would suddenly get rejected by the compiler.
 To avoid that issue, API authors must explicitly add `#[derive(Copy)]` to indicate that they expect their type to always be `Copy`.

 To better understand the issue, let's run a simulation.
 Say we added `name: String` to `Rectangle`.
 What would happen if Rust allowed `set_to_max` to compile?